triptych/cline-fantasy-stock-market/README.md

 ## Game Tips

 - Monitor the market news for events that might affect stock prices
+- Keep an eye on the ticker tape for real-time price changes and breaking news
 - Diversify your portfolio across different sectors
 - Use the time period views to analyze market trends
 - Save your game regularly to preserve your progress